irmen/Pyro4/docs/source/other.rst

-Other stuff, need to sort this out
+Other stuff: need to sort this out
 **********************************

 Pyro shell operation.